wernerglinka/gatsby-starter-mdx-square1/README.md

 Content for components is stored in json files and located in the content/data directory.
 Generally, component content is accessed with hooks (using static graphql queries).

+Shortcodes may be inserted in MDX content

+Syntax Highlighting is available

 Install:

 - gatsby-plugin-mdx
 - @mdx-js/mdx
 - @mdx-js/react
+- prism-react-renderer

 ### Titles in title case